Charleston Wrongful Death Attorneys

 - Punitive damages in extreme cases (DUI accidents, assault, etc.)

 These damages will then be divided among the spouse and children or parents / heirs in a fair manner.
-The damages that could be paid out upon a successful wrongful death suit are meant to alleviate some of the pain brought on by the loss of a loved one due to the negligence or intent of someone else.
+The damages that could be paid out upon a successful wrongful death claim are meant to alleviate some of the pain brought on by the loss of a loved one due to the negligence or intent of someone else.
 They are also intended to punish the person who caused the death and deter others from becoming involved in similar behavior in the future.
+It’s important to approach this process carefully to ensure the compensation reflects all facets of your loss, from emotional support through to financial security, and we stand ready to provide the necessary guidance.

-Contact the Attorneys at Pierce, Sloan, Kennedy & Early LLC
+Contact the Wrongful Death Attorneys at Pierce, Sloan, Kennedy & Early LLC

 Ready to pursue justice for your loved one?
 Contact our firm at (843) 968-0886 today to set up a free consultation.